gilleswijnker/Sogyo-Excercises/README.md

 # Learning Java

-This repository contains the exercises I have been doing to learn Java.
+This repository contains the exercises I have been doing to learn Java as part of the Masterclass Software Engineering at Sogyo.